How to Conduct a Customer Satisfaction Survey

 When to Conduct a Customer Satisfaction Survey

 The best time to conduct a satisfaction survey is when the experience is fresh in your customer's minds.
-His response may be less accurate if you wait.
-He may forget some details, or respond regarding a later event, coloring his answers due to confusion with other visits.
+A customer's response may be less accurate if you wait.
+It is easy for any customer to forget some details over time, or respond regarding a later event.

 What to Ask in a Customer Satisfaction Survey

 There's a school of thought that says you only have to ask a single question in a customer satisfaction survey: "Will you buy from me again?"
-Although it can be tempting to reduce your customer satisfaction survey to this supposed "essence," you'll miss a lot of valuable information and you can easily be misled.
-It's too easy for a customer to simply answer "Yes" whether he means it or not.
-Ask other questions to get closer to the expected behavior and to collect information about what to change and what to keep doing.
+Although it can be tempting to reduce your customer satisfaction survey to this supposed "essence," you'll miss a lot of valuable information and can easily be misled.
+It's too easy for a customer to simply answer "Yes."
+Instead, ask questions to get closer to the expected behavior and to collect information about what to change and what to keep doing.

 By all means, ask the basic customer satisfaction questions: